 Husna is responsible for supporting the team with administrative duties and helps to enable the smooth running of the service.
 She oversees the activity data, induction packs, training schedules, rotas and minute taking to ensure ensure the highest standard of office organisation is maintained at all times.

 Megan joined The Royal London Hospital in 2014, shortly after qualifying from Cardiff University, and is now a Senior Sister in the Emergency Department.
 Her interests are in all aspects of emergency nursing, with a particular interest in trauma

 Megan started as a PRU nurse in June 2019 and currently splits her time between PRU and the Emergency Department

 After a distinguished career in the city, Jonathan comes to London’s Air Ambulance from Social Investment Business, where he dealt with charity and social enterprise investment as the company’s CEO.
-He has a lifelong commitment to charity work, serving as trustee for a number of third sector organisations including Bright and Ethex.
-In his spare time he has also managed to run 11 London Marathons and the 2016 Marathon des Sables, raising vital funds for London’s Air Ambulance in the process.
+He has a lifelong commitment to charity work, and has served as trustee for a number of third sector organisations.
+In his spare time he has also managed to run 12 London Marathons and the 2016 & 2018 Marathon des Sables, raising vital funds for London’s Air Ambulance in the process.

 Jonathan lives in West London with his wife Heidi, a headteacher, and their two young children, Maggie and Lottie.
 He is a lifelong Spurs supporter.